ConceptaNjolima/Rock_Paper_Scissors_Lizard_Spock/Project Requirements.md

 ---

-## 📌Milestone 4: Final Code, Presentation, Demo
+## Milestone 4: Final Code, Presentation, Demo
 *Due at the start of your section's Final Exam period.*

 1. Final version of your code: